marq24/emacberry.com/_docs/1200-views.md

 <br class="shot-end"/>

 ## BTLE-Beacon View
+Data for the BTLE-Beacon View is only available if you have enabled the build in BluetoothLowEnergy beacon scanner **and** you have started the recording process.
+[Please see <i class="fa-brands fa-bluetooth"></i> Build in BluetoothLowEnergy Beacon Scanner for details.](4000-btlescanner.html)

 <span class="shot">![view-btle-beacons](/assets/img/gpsl/view-btle-beacons.png)</span>
 - Large Font: Showing current visible beacons
 - Graph: Showing number of visible beacons over time